sortfish/mux-rmi/index.md

 Mux-RMI has been designed with the following goals in mind:

- 1. It should be light weight, easy to use, and easy to understand.
+ 1. It should be light weight and easy to use.
  2. It should behave as similar to a request-response protocol (HTTP, REST, ...) as possible, i.e. each request should require only one connection.
  3. It should be stateless in order to work on load balanced systems.
  4. It should conserve network resources, i.e. reuse connections when possible, close them when not needed.